International Surfing Day: History

 International Surfing Day was established in 2005 by Surfing Magazine and The Surfrider Foundation.
-International Surfing Day closely follows the spirit and intent of the World Surf Day, established by the Usenet newsgroup alt.surfing in 1993.
+The day closely follows the spirit and intent of the World Surf Day, established by the Usenet newsgroup alt.surfing in 1993.
 International Surfing Day is a worldwide celebration of the sport of surfing.
 The day is observed with surf contests, barbecues, film screenings and other surf-related activities.
 Surfers also use the day to give back to the environment by organizing beach clean-ups, dune and other habitat restoration and other activities such as lobbying to maintain the recreation areas in California where surfing occurs, or planting Naupaka (a flowering coastal plant) in Hawaii.

 Direct action was used by form of protest on this day in England to express opposition to sewage in the waters of the Gold Coast; a precarious problem for many surfers who become infected by the bacteria from open wounds from sports-related injuries.

 Extent of celebrations

-International Surf Day events have been held on all populated continents including South America where it is celebrated in Argentina, Brazil, and Peru.
-Also in the Southern Hemisphere the holiday is observed in the Oceanian nations of Australia and New Zealand.
-The day is also widely observed in the American state of Hawaii, also in Oceania.

-In North America the surfing day is most widely observed and celebrations may be found in Canada, Costa Rica, the French Antilles, El Salvador, Mexico, and in the majority of coastal states of the United States: